naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

 3. What actually occurred
 4. What version of the involved component

+### Way of operation

+1. We close these issues
+    1. Not accepted feature request
+        - Add `wontfix` label
+    2. Not obvious and Not responding
+        - Not obvious: Problem is not obvious, or not reproduced.
+        - Not responding: Author doesn't respond in a week.

 ## Patches

 Patches for fixes, features, and improvements are accepted via pull requests.